SOC services Australia organisations rely on deliver continuous security monitoring, threat...

 Read Similar Articles

 Penetration testing is one of the most effective ways to identify and fix security weaknesses before attackers exploit them.
-In 2026, Australian organisations are investing more heavily in penetration testing to meet regulatory expectations, satisfy customer assurance requirements, and reduce the likelihood of material cyber incidents.
+In 2026, Australian organisations are investing more heavily in security testing to satisfy customer assurance requirements, meet regulatory obligations, and reduce the likelihood of material cyber incidents.
 However, penetration testing costs in Australia vary significantly depending on scope, complexity, and assurance requirements.

 Key Takeaways on Penetration Testing Costs in Australia